buswedg/Udacity/Data Analyst Nanodegree/P5 Identifying Fraud from Enron Email/ND_Project5.md

 ####Goal of the Project

-The goal of this assessment is to build a predictive model which is able to identify and label Enron employee's as a Person of Interst (POI).
+The goal of this assessment is to build a predictive model which is able to identify and label Enron employee's as a Person of Interest (POI).
 By assigning a label of POI, the employee is said to have committed fraud.
-In order to achieve this goal, machine learning practices are employed in order to generate predictions of POI’s based on an existing employee dataset.
+In order to achieve this goal, machine learning practices are employed to generate predictions of POI’s based on an existing employee dataset.
 The dataset for this assessment was made public through Case No. 01-16034 of the Southern District of New York US District Court.
 The data includes financial features for each employee such as salaries and bonus payouts, as well as email features such as who the employee has sent/received emails to/from.

 ###3.0 Data